 The Collaborative for Academic, Social, and Emotional Learning (CASEL) defines social-emotional learning, or SEL, as, “the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”
 CASEL's 2011 meta-analysis reveals that students who possess SEL skills and competencies see on average an 11 percentile-point gain on standardized achievement.
-SEL competencies consist of self-awareness, self-management, social awareness, relationships skills, and responsible decision making.
+SEL competencies consist of self-awareness, self-management, social awareness, relationship skills, and responsible decision making.

 In addition to housing these resources on our PCSD website, we are also sending various resources out via email and social media updates.
 We look forward to continually connecting with our PCSD family!
 Have a great day!